GEO9630 – Geodynamics

 Recommended previous knowledge

-Lectures and seminars including exercises, 6 hours per week over 12 weeks.
+Lectures and seminars including exercises, 6 hours per week throughout the semester.
 Up to three mandatory exercises which must be approved before you can take the final examination.

 - Up to 4 mandatory exercises/presentations must be approved before sitting the final written examination of the course.